CharanKonchada/Mikasa-AI-Version-1.0/README.md

 - The `static` folder is used to set Mikasa’s background.
 - If you want to add a **live wallpaper** (like a moving video background), you can:
-  - Search for a video like **"car live wallpaper"** or any style you like on Google.
+  - Search for a video like **"car live wallpaper"** or anything you love on Google.
   - Download it.
   - Rename the file **exactly as**: